Lane Kenworthy, The Good Society

 NARROWING AND WIDENING LONGEVITY GAPS

 Race has long been among America’s most pronounced, and most troubling, axes of inequality, and that’s as true for longevity as for other aspects of well-being.
-At the beginning of the twentieth century, African Americans lived, on average, about fifteen years less than whites.8 This gap diminished over the course of the century.
-As figure 5 shows, in 1980 it was seven years.
-By 2014 it had decreased to four years — about the same as the gap between the US and Japan (figure 3 above).
-Deaths from most major sources have been falling faster among black Americans than among whites.9
+At the beginning of the twentieth century, African Americans lived, on average, about fifteen years less than whites.14 This gap diminished over the course of the century.
+As figure 8 shows, in 1980 it was seven years.
+By 2014 it had decreased to four years — about the same as the gap between the US and Japan (figure 4 above).
+Deaths from most major sources have been falling faster among black Americans than among whites.15

-What’s less clear is whether, and how much, these differences have increased over the past generation, and what effect that has had on the income gap in longevity.11 The rate of smoking has fallen less rapidly among lower-income Americans than among those with higher incomes.12 The income disparity in medical care very likely has increased; between 1980 and 2010 the share of Americans without health insurance increased, and most of those lacking insurance have low to moderate income.13 Differences in healthcare provision between more-affluent urban areas and poorer rural areas appear to have widened.
-And the gap in income itself has grown, though mostly between those at the very top and everyone else.14 Yet not all health determinants have diverged according to income.
-While lower-income Americans are more likely to be overweight or obese than those with higher incomes, the income gap in obesity actually has shrunk in recent decades.15
+What’s less clear is whether, and how much, these differences have increased over the past generation, and what effect that has had on the income gap in longevity.18 The rate of smoking has fallen less rapidly among lower-income Americans than among those with higher incomes.19 Opioid addiction and overdose has increased more rapidly among Americans with less education and income.20 The income disparity in medical care very likely has increased; between 1980 and 2010 the share of Americans without health insurance increased, and most of those lacking insurance have low to moderate income.21 Differences in healthcare provision between more-affluent urban areas and poorer rural areas appear to have widened.
+And the gap in income itself has grown, though mostly between those at the very top and everyone else.22 Yet not all health determinants have diverged according to income.
+While overweight and obesity are more common among lower-income Americans than those with higher incomes, the income gap in obesity actually has shrunk in recent decades.23

 The Great Recession of 2008-09 increased economic insecurity among middle-aged whites.
-Employment rates dropped, and household incomes shrank.23 Yet there was no acceleration in the increase in middle-aged white deaths.
+Employment rates dropped, and household incomes shrank.32 Yet there was no acceleration in the increase in middle-aged white deaths.

 A second hypothesis focuses on the reference groups that shape people’s perception of their economic well-being.
-Andrew Cherlin explains the reasoning28:
+Andrew Cherlin explains the reasoning37:

 “When whites without college degrees look back, they can often remember fathers who were sustained by the booming industrial economy of postwar America.
 Since then, however, the industrial job market has slowed significantly.
 The hourly wages of male high school graduates declined by 14 percent from 1973 to 2012, according to analysis of data from the Economic Policy Institute.
 Although high school educated white women haven’t experienced the same major reversal of the job market, they may look at their husbands — or, if they are single, to the men they choose not to marry — and reason that life was better when they were growing up.